redsach/redsach.github.io/_pages/research.md

 Detecting Earthquake Damage From Space
 ------
 * Earthquake-induced building damage can cost lives and harm economies
-* We used airborne LiDAR and spaceborne radar to detect and analyse such damage
+* We used airborne LiDAR and space-borne radar to detect and analyse such damage
 * This project was a collaboration between the University of Bath, TU Delft, and NASA JPL

 <br/>